Rich Ingold

 Richard Ingold (May 15, 1963 – February 15, 2017) was an Arena Football League (AFL) quarterback who played with the Washington Commandos and the Detroit Drive.
 He holds the all-time record for most career head coaching wins in af2 history, coaching the Quad City Steamwheelers and the Wilkes-Barre/Scranton Pioneers, whom he led to Arena Cup VIII in 2007.
 His head coaching career also included a partial season coaching the Dallas Vigilantes of the AFL in 2010.

-High school
+Early life

 Ingold attended Seton-La Salle Catholic High School in Pittsburgh, Pennsylvania and was a student and a letterman in football and baseball.
 In football, he led his team to two W.P.I.A.L.
 Class AA Championships, and was an All-State selection as a senior.
 Ingold graduated from Seton LaSalle High School in 1981.

-College
+College career

 Ingold played college football at the University of South Carolina in 1981.
 After the season, when there was a coaching change, Ingold transferred to the Indiana University of Pennsylvania, to be closer to home.
 Ingold's single season at IUP was outstanding, as he set a new Pennsylvania State Athletic Conference record for touchdown passes in a single season.